-A talk by Michael Tipton from TBS23 conference.
+A talk by Michael Tipton at The Big Sick 2023 conference.
 Kindly shared with permission.

 An understanding of the response associated with the initial minutes in cold water and the implications for survival

 Until we have final edits ready the video below is straight from the livestream.
 Expect a few audio issues and other glitches here and there.